 No student shall be denied the right of appeal as granted in the charter and bylaws of the Board of Trustees of the College in Honor Code violations and in judiciary cases involving penalties as severe as suspension.
 In such cases, the Appeals Committee is the appellate body of the first level.
-The final appellate body is the Board of Trustees of the College or its Executive Committee.
+The final appellate body is the Board of Trustees Governance Committee.
 In cases involving penalties below suspension, the College Appeals Committee is the final authority.
 A majority vote decides cases of appeal.